springernature/frontend-toolkits/context/design-tokens/README.md

 ```

 #### Generating CSS utility classes (experimental)
+This currently only generates utility classes for spacing.

 To generate the CSS utility classes from the design tokens, run:
 ```bash
 npm run tokens:utilities